 Our Past Work

-Humanity & Inclusion has been in Madagascar since 1986, fostering a culture of dignity, access, and inclusion for ALL people with disabilities since 2008.
+Humanity & Inclusion has been in Madagascar since 1986, fostering a culture of dignity, access, and inclusion fo people with disabilities.
 Over time, we have evolved our work to meet the dynamic needs of communities where we serve.

 Read on to learn more about our past work in Madagascar, and consider investing in our future.

-From 1987 to 1996, Humanity & Inclusion focused its efforts on providing rehabilitation services to the vulnerable populations of Madagascar.
+From 1987 to 1996, Humanity & Inclusion focused its efforts exclusively on providing rehabilitation services in Madagascar.